 Click on an image above to get the full view of the relevant page.

-In an Thematic class exhibit you are using philatelic material to tell a story based on a theme.
+In the Thematic class exhibit you are using philatelic material to tell a story based on a theme.
 This exhibit is not a topical exhibit such as cats on stamps, it is a story.
-In this story you are providing the viewer with a structure and explaination around the material that you are exhibiting.
+In this story you are providing the viewer with a structure and explanation around the material that you are exhibiting.

 For example, you would look to tell a story beginning with the origins of cat, followed by their form and function, their behaviour and finally looking into their interaction cohabitation with man.
 This story is the essential difference between a thematic and topical exhibit.